 You need to open the contract’s page on Etherscan and then go to the Code tab.
 You will be able to see the contract’s bytecode as it was provided by TokenGen.
 Next, you just need to click the Verify and Publish link at the top of the tab:

 This is the basic form that you need to fill-in in order to verify your smart contract on Etherscan.
 Start by entering the contract name as it is provided in the TokenGen package – should be something like [ExampleToken]Fundraiser.
-Then, you need to provide the compiler version, which you can find in your project’s page on TokenGen in both the Project Overview and Build tabs (after the 3.0 update).
+Then, you need to provide the compiler version.

-For people who want to verify their fundraiser contract before we release TokenGen 3.0, you can find the compiler version for each build in the root of your TokenGen package in the [ExampleToken]Fundraiser.json file.
+You can find the compiler version for each build in the build folder of your TokenGen package in the [ExampleToken]Fundraiser.json file.
 Simply search for “compiler” and you will find it.
 The section in the code looks something like this:

 Next, find that version in the dropdown input in the Etherscan contract verification form above and select it.
 Lastly, just copy the contents of the Project.sol file from your TokenGen project package into the Contract Code textarea of the form.

 After that, you can scroll to the bottom and click the Verify and Publish button and voilà, your fundraiser smart contract should then be verified.
 If you go back to the fundraiser contract page on Etherscan, you should now be seeing a check mark next to the Code tab label and you should also be seeing two additional tabs – Read Contract and Write Contract.